coffeecore/Sonic-Pi-Music-sequencer/README.md

 | Remove FX | `/instru/fx/remove` | instruPosition, fxPosition...        |
 | Remove all FXs | `/instru/fx/remove/all` | instruPosition      |

-`fxPosition` : FX position. `-1` to change or delete at last position.
+`fxPosition` : FX position.
+Negative integer to change or delete from the end.